methaneemissionsclimateTROPOMIgreenhouse gas

 Detection threshold: Small, distributed emissions (diffuse seepage, small agricultural sources) fall below satellite detection limits.
 Satellites see the big emitters clearly but may miss a substantial fraction of total emissions from numerous small sources.

+Methane is one branch of a wider atmospheric monitoring toolkit — the same TROPOMI instrument also maps NO₂ and other air quality indicators.
 Despite these limitations, satellite methane monitoring has fundamentally changed the emissions transparency landscape.
 For the first time, emissions can be independently verified from space — creating accountability for sources that previously self-reported (or didn't report at all).
 The combination of TROPOMI's global coverage, GHGSat's facility-level precision, and MethaneSAT's basin-wide quantification creates a monitoring system that's reshaping climate policy and industrial practice.

 Kazushi Motomura